Do you have exceptional technical and leadership skills and dream of working in the Navy? If yes, a career as a Navy Officer could be ideal for you.

 Training Systems Officer

-The Navy offers various career specialization and progression opportunities making working in this profession a continuous learning experience.
+The Navy offers various career specialisation and progression opportunities making working in this profession a continuous learning experience.
 Based on your qualification, experience, and expertise, you can get promoted to the following Navy Officer ranks:

 Admiral of the Fleet - O - 11